fjolnir/Tranquil/ReadMe.md

 ## How to build and run

-The simplest way of getting started is to use the binary [installer](http://d.asgeirsson.is/XadO+).
-Everything will be placed into `/usr/local/tranquil` (Requires Xcode 4 to be installed)
+The simplest way of getting started is to use the binary [installer](http://d.asgeirsson.is/YGEk).
+Everything will be placed into `/usr/local/tranquil` (Requires Xcode 5.1 to be installed)

 If you wish to contribute, you can use the install script instead which checks out the latest source and sets up the development environment.

     > curl -fsSkL https://raw.github.com/fjolnir/Tranquil/master/Tools/install.sh | /bin/zsh
     > /usr/local/tranquil/bin/tqrepl

-**Note:** OS X ≥ 10.7 or iOS ≥ 5 is required.
+**Note:** OS X ≥ 10.7 or iOS ≥ 5 is required to run compiled tranquil programs.
+10.9 is required to compile.

 ## Learning the language